History of National Weather Service in Timeline

 On September 23, 1946, the first River Forecast Center (RFC) was founded.

 In 1948, Air Force Capt.
-Robert C. Miller and Major Ernest Fawbush pioneered tornado forecasts.
+Robert C. Miller and Major Ernest Fawbush pioneered tornado forecasts at the USAF Severe Weather Warning Center.

 July 12, 1950: Ban on Public Tornado Alerts Lifted

-On July 12, 1950, Bureau chief Francis W. Reichelderfer officially lifted the agency's ban on public tornado alerts.
+On July 12, 1950, Bureau chief Francis W. Reichelderfer officially lifted the agency's ban on public tornado alerts in a Circular Letter, due to the difficulty in accurately predicting tornadic activity.

 March 1952: First Experimental Public Tornado Forecasts

-In March 1952, the Weather Bureau issued its first experimental public tornado forecasts after facing criticism for preventing the release of tornado forecasts beyond military personnel.
+In March 1952, the Bureau issued its first experimental public tornado forecasts after facing criticism for preventing the release of the USAF Severe Weather Warning Center's tornado forecasts.

-In 1957, the Weather Bureau began using radars for short-term forecasting of local storms and hydrological events, deploying the WSR-57 radar network nationwide.
+In 1957, the Bureau began using radars for short-term forecasting of local storms and hydrological events, using modified versions of those used by Navy aircraft to create the WSR-57 (Weather Surveillance Radar, 1957).

 August 1966: Weather Bureau Becomes Part of ESSA

-In August 1966, the Weather Bureau became part of the Environmental Science Services Administration (ESSA) when that agency was formed.
+In August 1966, the Weather Bureau became part of the Environmental Science Services Administration (ESSA).

 October 1, 1970: ESSA Renamed NOAA, Weather Bureau Becomes NWS

-On October 1, 1970, the Environmental Science Services Administration (ESSA) was renamed the National Oceanic and Atmospheric Administration (NOAA), and the Weather Bureau became the National Weather Service.
+On October 1, 1970, the Environmental Science Services Administration (ESSA) was renamed the National Oceanic and Atmospheric Administration (NOAA), and the Weather Bureau became the National Weather Service (NWS).

-In 1970, the United States Weather Bureau officially adopted its current name, the National Weather Service (NWS).
+In 1970, the United States Weather Bureau adopted its current name, the National Weather Service (NWS).

 1983: Proposal to Sell Weather Satellites

-Between 1988 and 1997, the NEXRAD (Next Generation Radar) system, consisting of Doppler radars, was deployed to replace the WSR-57 and WSR-74 systems.
+Between 1988 and 1997, the NEXRAD (Next Generation Radar) system of Doppler radars was deployed to improve the detection and warning time of severe local storms, replacing the WSR-57 and WSR-74 systems.

-Between 1988 and 1997, the NEXRAD (Next Generation Radar) system, consisting of Doppler radars, was deployed to replace the WSR-57 and WSR-74 systems.
-Deployment completed in 1997.
+Between 1988 and 1997, the NEXRAD (Next Generation Radar) system of Doppler radars was deployed to improve the detection and warning time of severe local storms, replacing the WSR-57 and WSR-74 systems.

 1997: Full Deployment of WSR-88D Doppler Weather Radar System

-By 1997, the WSR-88D Doppler weather radar system, also known as NEXRAD, was fully deployed throughout the majority of the United States.
+By 1997, the WSR-88D Doppler weather radar system, also called NEXRAD, was fully deployed throughout the majority of the United States.

 October 2000: Establishment of NOAA Weather Wire Service

-In October 2000, the NOAA Weather Wire Service (NWWS) was established to provide timely delivery of meteorological, hydrological, climatological, and geophysical information.
+In October 2000, the NOAA Weather Wire Service (NWWS) was established as a satellite data collection and dissemination system.

 2005: Introduction of the National Weather Service Duties Act of 2005

-In 2005, Senator Rick Santorum introduced the National Weather Service Duties Act of 2005, a bill which would have prohibited the NWS from freely distributing weather data, but it died in committee.
+In 2005, Pennsylvania Senator Rick Santorum introduced the National Weather Service Duties Act of 2005, a bill which would have prohibited the NWS from freely distributing weather data.
+The bill died in committee.

-September 30, 2007: End of Geopolitical Boundary Warnings
+September 30, 2007: Warnings Issued Using Geopolitical Boundaries

 Until September 30, 2007, local offices of the National Weather Service issued warnings for severe thunderstorms, tornadoes, flash flooding and marine hazards using geopolitical boundaries.